-- (1) These costs include severance, employee outplacement, external outplacement consulting, lease termination, facility closing costs and the write-down of the carrying value of plants and equipment related to restructuring initiatives associated with former Geon operations. - (2) These costs were a direct result of the acquisition of Hanna and the formation of PolyOne and relate primarily to the executive separation costs for former Geon executives resulting from employment change-in-control provisions triggered by the formation of PolyOne, bonuses paid to former Geon employees under compensation plans and triggered by the change-in-control provisions upon the formation of PolyOne and severance costs paid to former Geon employees terminated as a result of the formation of PolyOne. - (3) Employee severance, plant phase-out costs and liabilities associated with the temporary idling of a plant.

-(4) Primarily relates to loss on the divestiture of our 37.4% ownership interest in Australian Vinyls Corporation.
+- (2) These costs were a direct result of the acquisition of Hanna and the formation of PolyOne and relate primarily to the executive separation costs for former Geon executives resulting from employment change-in-control provisions triggered by the formation of PolyOne, bonuses paid to former Geon employees under compensation plans and triggered by the change-in-control provisions upon the formation of PolyOne and severance costs paid to former Geon employees terminated as a result of the formation of PolyOne. - (3) Employee severance, plant phase-out costs and liabilities associated with the temporary idling of a plant. - (4) This special item relates primarily to the estimated loss of \$9.5 million, of which \$4.9 million was due to unrealized foreign currency translation, on our divestiture of our 37.4% investment in the PVC resin operations of Australian Vinyls Corporation (AVC).
+AVC was a joint venture with Orica Limited that had PVC resin and PVC compounding operations.
+The compounding operations of AVC were transferred to a newly formed joint venture that has the same ownership percentages as AVC.
+We and Orica then sold our interest in AVC which was announced on January 11, 2002, and we recognized a loss on the divestiture of the investment.

-LIQUIDITY AND CAPITAL RESOURCES
+LIOUIDITY AND CAPITAL RESOURCES

 For the first quarter of 2002, PolyOne utilized \$40.6 million of cash for operating and investing activities.
 Operating activities utilized \$32.0 million of cash, driven by a \$41.2 million increase in commercial working capital (trade accounts receivable before the receivables sold, FIFO inventories and accounts payable) related primarily to higher sales levels.
-March 2002 sales exceeded December 2001 sales by approximately 557 million.
+March 2002 sales exceeded December 2001 sales by approximately \$57 million.
 In the first quarter 2002, capital expenditures were driven by projectOne and the North American Plastic Compounds and Colors manufacturing restructuring initiatives.